Resources for your patients

 The TRINTELLIX patient website has

-additional tools and resources for
+additional tools and resources

 your patients, explaining their